hhuang91/KaggleChallenge/readme.md

 ![Segmentation Only](./_image/2nd_submit.png)

+## Ad-hoc Fixes

 ### Classification

 While a better way to address poor classification performance is to adjust network design and finetune training hyperparameters for better performance, I unfortunately did not have enough time.
-So I tried an ad-hoc fix that didn't increase the performance of the classification network itself, but insteaded, tailored its performance to the overall task.
+So I tried an ad-hoc fix that didn't increase the performance of the classification network itself, but instead, tailored its performance to the overall task.

-Recall that the segmentation network can still pick out many of the negative cases.
-Therefore, classification only needs to help with negative detection.
-With that in mind, as an ad-hoc fix, I moved the classification cutoff of the network output logits to negative -1, which increased recall to 1, but degraded specificty to 0.141.
+Recall that the segmentation network can still pick out many of the negative cases (**56** out of **78**).
+Therefore, the classification only needs to help with negative detection.
+With that in mind, as an ad-hoc fix, I moved the classification cutoff of the network output logits from 0 to negative -1, which increased recall to 1, but degraded specificty to 0.141.

 <img src="./_image/sigmoid.png" alt="Classification Decision Boundary" style="zoom:15%;" />